The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Thailand 5-Days Itinerary: Chiang Mai and Railay Beach

-Visitors already in Southeast Asia can fly directly to Chiang Mai where they can spend 2 days in the city before flying to Krabi to spend 3 days on Railay Beach.
-Create a 5 Days In Thailand Itinerary by using our outlined things to do for Days 13, 14, 5, 6 and 7 from our 2 Weeks in Thailand Itinerary.
+Travelers already in Southeast Asia can fly directly to Chiang Mai where they can spend 2 days in the city before flying to Krabi for 3 days on Railay Beach.
+Create a 5 Days in Thailand Itinerary by using our outlined things to do for Days 13, 14, 5, 6 and 7 from our 2 Weeks in Thailand Itinerary.

 Thailand Itinerary 7 Days

-A 7-Day Thailand Itinerary is still incredibly limited, but is ample time to visit two places in Thailand at a relaxed pace.
-We would, again, choose one city and one beach to create an overview Thailand Itinerary for 1 Week.
+A 7-Day Thailand Itinerary is still a bit limited, but is ample time to visit at least two places in Thailand at a relaxed pace.
+We would, again, choose one city and one beach to create an excellent Thailand Itinerary for 1 Week.

 Thailand 7-Day Itinerary: Bangkok and Railay Beach